APL-Innovation-Lab/Rooms/scripts/modules/custom/migrate_rooms/README.md

 #### Overview
-The `migrate_rooms` module is tailored for migrating room data into the Drupal site.
-It efficiently manages room data through Drupal taxonomies.
+The `migrate_rooms` module is for migrating room data into the Drupal site as taxonomy terms of the Rooms vocabulary.

 #### Requirements
 - Drupal environment set up with `ddev`.